contiv/vpp/docs/setup/EXTERNAL_ETCD.md

 ## Deploying etcd instance

 Your custom etcd instance can be deployed at any location accessible from all k8s nodes.
-For the sake of simplicity in this tutorial, the etcd will be deployed in the k8s cluter
+For the sake of simplicity in this tutorial, the etcd will be deployed in the k8s cluster

 ```yaml
 apiVersion: apps/v1beta2